 - Take the three smaller ropes and lay them parallel to each other on floured board.

-- Starting at one end, pinch together, then braid them together as shown.
+- Starting at one end, pinch together, then braid them together as shown in the instructions in the post.

 - Arrange the braided rope in a ring on top of the circle of twisted dough, matching the seams up, and pinching the ends to seal.